pc559/thin-lens/README.md

 # thin-lens

+Code thrown together for a Cambridge open day, to demonstrate how images of objects in space (such as galaxies) can be lensed by the gravity of intervening mass.

 Main file is "webcam_lensed.py", it lenses the image coming from a webcam.
 The keys l,g,c all toggle different features.